exercism/julia/concepts/kwdef/about.md

 # About

 The macro `Base.@kwdef` can be used to automatically define constructors that take keyword arguments for the definition of a [struct][struct].
-It also allows one to set default values for fields.
+These keyword argument constructors can also set default values for fields.

 For example, the following definition